-- 4. Create a community.
-Your Salesforce org must have an available Community or Salesforce site.
-Your app developer needs the Community URL for the site to use the Knowledge or Case Management feature in the SDK. - If you've never set up a Community, see Salesforce Communities Overview. - 5.
+- 4. Create an Experience Cloud or Salesforce site.
+Your Salesforce org must have an available Experience Cloud or Salesforce site.
+Your app developer needs the site URL for the site to use the Knowledge or Case Management feature in the SDK.

+If you've never set up a site, see Set Up and Manage Experience Cloud Sites. - 5.
 To show Knowledge articles from your app, enable guest user access for the Article Types, Categories, and Fields associated with your knowledge articles.
 Also ensure that Guest Access to the Support API is turned on. - Note: If the Guest user profile isn't set up properly, your Knowledge categories and articles do not appear.

-For step-by-step instructions, see Guest User Access for Your Community.
+For step-by-step instructions, see Guest User Access for Your Experience Cloud Site.